- Individual Training

 - Who We Are

-It’s time to think the unthinkable.
+It’s time to think about the unthinkable.
 To differentiate yourself and your business or product, you must build innovative and disruptive thinking techniques into your daily life as a product manager!
 There are two ways to get there – divergent thinking and convergent thinking.
 While some managers believe these are competing practices, they are just different approaches to arrive at new ideas.
 Neither one is better or worse and both may offer a solution when the other is just not working.

 How we arrive at our next best idea is really not so important in the scheme of things, but it is helpful to understand that we naturally approach innovation and disruptive thinking from two different spectrums.
 Divergent thinking lets us build complex ideas from one concept, often based upon an unexpected combination or remote association.